 In the government-wide Statement of Net Position, the governmental activities columns are (a) presented on a consolidated basis by column, and (b) are reported on a full accrual, economic resources basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The Town's net position is reported in three parts - net investment in capital assets; restricted net position; and unrestricted net position.
+The Town's net position is reported in three parts - invested in capital assets, net of related debt; restricted net position; and unrestricted net position.
 The Town first utilizes restricted resources to finance qualifying activities.